-AP source: GOP Maryland Gov. Hogan won’t run for Senate
+Maryland Gov. Hogan won’t run for Senate, despite GOP push

 There are no other high-profile Republican contenders in Maryland’s Senate contest.
 The filing deadline is Feb.
 22.

-Hogan privately notified key Washington Republicans, including McConnell, of his decision ahead of the press conference.
+Hogan said he privately notified key Washington Republicans of his decision ahead of the press conference, including McConnell, Sens.
+Rick Scott of Florida, Mitt Romney of Utah and Susan Collins of Maine.

 Aides sought to distinguish Hogan’s move from that of New Hampshire Gov. Chris Sununu, who stunned McConnell’s team last November by announcing he would seek reelection for governor instead of running for the Senate.
 At the time, Sununu was widely expected to enter the race to challenge Democratic Sen. Maggie Hassan, but he changed his mind after speaking to multiple Senate Republicans.